ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/stream-security.md

     srt://IP_Address:4200?Application_Name/streamid,token=tokenId

-Here is OBS settings for the One Time Token.
+Here are the OBS settings for the One Time Token.

 ![](@site/static/img/ant-media-server-one-time-token.png)